browniebroke/django-custom-lookup-demo/README.md

 # Django 4.2 Lookup API demo

 A small demo to try to play with the Lokup API from Django 4.2.
+See it live [on Replit](https://replit.com/@browniebroke/Lookup-API-demo).

 Here are the main elements: